safespring/web/content/en/price.md

 {{< ingress >}}
 Safespring Kubernetes Engine provides a managed Kubernetes control plane on Safespring infrastructure.
 {{< /ingress >}}

+The price below covers the control plane.
+Instances used as worker nodes are additional and are billed according to the flavor you choose under Safespring Compute.

 | Product ID            | Description                                      |   Per month |
 |-----------------------|--------------------------------------------------|------------:|